 Do you like to spend time in your backyard?
 Get your kids involved with some of these backyard games!

-When planning a backyard BBQ for family and/or friends it is easy to spend all your energy on the food.
-Everyone has been to BBQs where the food was good but once the eating was over no one wanted to hang around.
-Good food is a must but adds some good games to that and no one will want to leave.
+When planning a backyard BBQ for family and/or friends, spending all your energy on the food is easy.
+Everyone has been to BBQs where the food was good, but once the eating was over, no one wanted to hang around.
+Good food is a must but adds some good games to that, and no one will want to leave.

 Take a little time when planning your backyard BBQ to include some games which are fun for all skill levels.
 This will add loads of fun, energy, and laughter to your get-together.

-There are so many games you can play with your kids in the backyard and keep them doing something active instead of sitting on the couch watching their favorite television shows.
-Make some great memories with your kids and help to keep your family an active one.
+You can play many games with your kids in the backyard and keep them doing something active instead of sitting on the couch watching their favorite television shows.
+Make some great memories with your kids and help to keep your family active.
 Use your imagination or try some of the following ideas:

 Have a Backyard Parade

 You don’t need to have a giant backyard to have a parade.
 After all, the kids can march around the yard following one another.
 Let them dress up in old clothes and play any musical instruments they can carry around.
 Even better, have them make some of their musical instruments using household materials like a pot and spoons for a drum.
 Leave it up to them for the most part.
 They might surprise you with what they come up with.
-Be sure to capture the parade on camera so they will have a nice remembrance of the day.
+Be sure to capture the parade on camera so they will remember the day well.

 Build a Fort